flyway/flywaydb.org/documentation/getstarted/firststeps/commandline.md

 You now get:

-<pre class="console">Database: jdbc:postgresql://instances.spawn.cc:&lt;Port&gt;/foobardb (PostgreSQL 11.0)
+<pre class="console">Database: jdbc:h2:file:./foobardb (H2 1.4)
 Successfully validated 2 migrations (execution time 00:00.018s) Current version of schema "PUBLIC": 1
 Migrating schema "PUBLIC" to version 2 - Add people Successfully applied 1 migration to schema "PUBLIC" (execution time 00:00.016s)</pre>

-Any time you want to reset your database back to its original state, in this case an empty instance, you can run a reset command on your Spawn data container:

-<pre class="console"><span>&gt;</span> spawnctl reset data-container flyway-container</pre>

-You can then re-run `migrate` on your database.

-## Continue to use Spawn

-At the start of this tutorial you used [Spawn](https://spawn.cc?utm_source=flyway&utm_medium=docs&utm_campaign=get_started&utm_id=flyway) to provision a database to learn how Flyway works.

-[Spawn](https://spawn.cc?utm_source=flyway&utm_medium=docs&utm_campaign=get_started&utm_id=flyway) is a cloud-hosted database provisioning service provided by Redgate.
-You can continue to use it for development or CI workflows.
-Read more about the features and use cases on the [Spawn Website](https://spawn.cc?utm_source=flyway&utm_medium=docs&utm_campaign=get_started&utm_id=flyway).

 ## Summary

 In this brief tutorial we saw how to:
-- install the Flyway Command-line tool and Spawn
+- install the Flyway Command-line tool
-- configure it so it can talk to our Spawn database
+- configure it so it can talk to our database
 - write our first couple of migrations

 These migrations were then successfully found and executed.